 Technical analysis involves using the price action of an equity.
-We look at things like 52-week range, the high and the low.
+We look at things like the 52-week range, the high, and the low.
 We look at technical

 The third and final analysis involves information that’s really exclusive to options traders for the most part.
 One of it involves looking at where traders

-are putting their money with regards to buying calls.
+are putting their money with regard to buying calls.
 We can look at the volume and open interest on calls and puts.
 Calls are generally used when a

 does the same sort of calculation that’s done on the SPX, but only for the Apple AAPL stock symbol.

 Now, the CBOE posts a few of these, but there are other sites, other places and other sources to get this sort of information.
 For example, your broker

 might have it, or you can go to some websites such as Livevol.com or IVolatility.com.
 They have similar, different, but similar sort of indices that give